How to Get Tickets to See Serena Williams and Rafael Nadal at the 2022 US Open? Advice from a Serious Tennis Fan

 I shot this photo of Rafa on the practice courts in 2017

 #5.
-One other great option for seeing Serena and Nadal in person: catch them on the practice courts!
+One other great option for seeing your favorites in person: catch them on the practice courts!

 Check the practice schedule here (or on the official US Open App) the night before (and morning of) to see when/ where they have scheduled practices.
 Be sure to arrive at least an hour before any scheduled practice you want to see to grab a spot – even standing room can be challenging for the biggest names.